There Is No Single "Best" Cost Segregation Company

 "Cheaper studies must be lower quality"

 Not necessarily.
-Overline's studies are cheaper because modern data tools streamline the property analysis and component identification that traditional firms do entirely on-site.
-The engineering judgment — classifying components into the correct MACRS recovery periods — is still performed by licensed professionals.
+Overline's studies are cheaper because AI and modern data tools streamline the property analysis and component identification that traditional firms do entirely on-site.
+The engineering judgment — classifying components into the correct MACRS recovery periods — is still performed by licensed professionals from our engineering partners.
 The technology improved the delivery model, not the analysis quality.
-And when a property needs a physical inspection, Overline provides one.
+And when a property needs a physical inspection, our engineering partners provide one.

 "On-site inspection is always necessary"

 For many standard property types, detailed analysis using property records, imagery, construction databases, and owner-provided photos produces equally accurate results.
 On-site inspection adds value for complex, specialized, or one-of-a-kind properties where construction details cannot be determined remotely.
-For a standard SFR, duplex, or apartment complex, a mandatory on-site visit is often unnecessary overhead — though Overline will include one when the property warrants it or the owner requests it.
+For a standard SFR, duplex, or apartment complex, a mandatory on-site visit is often unnecessary overhead — though our engineering partners will conduct one when the property warrants it or the owner requests it.

 "My CPA can do cost segregation"